casungo/osservaprezzi-carburanti-ha/README.md

 - `0 */6 * * *` - Every 6 hours
 - `0 8 * * 1-5` - Weekdays at 8:00 AM

-### Finding the Station ID
+### How to Find the Station ID

-During the setup, you will be asked to provide the **Station ID** for the fuel station you want to monitor.
+During configuration, you will be asked to enter the **Station ID** of the facility you want to monitor.
 To find the Station ID:

 1. Go to https://carburanti.mise.gov.it/ospzSearch/zona
-2. Search for your favorite gas station
+2. Search for your favorite station
 3. Click on the station
 4. In the URL (e.g: https://carburanti.mise.gov.it/ospzSearch/dettaglio/1111) copy the ID (1111)

 ## 📋 Supported Fuel Types

-The integration will create sensors for any of the following fuels reported by the station:
+The integration will create sensors for every possible fuel type.

-- **Gasoline**: Benzina Self/Servito
-- **Diesel**: Gasolio, Blue Diesel, etc.
-- **LPG**: GPL Servito
-- **Methane**: Metano Servito
-- **Biofuels**: E85
-- **Hydrogen**: H2

-## 🚨 Troubleshooting

-### Integration not found

-1. Verify the folder structure is correct: `config/custom_components/osservaprezzi_carburanti/`.
-2. Check that all essential files are present (`__init__.py`, `manifest.json`, etc.).
-3. Review the Home Assistant logs for any import errors related to the integration.
-4. Ensure the domain in `manifest.json` is `osservaprezzi_carburanti`.

-### No data is displayed

-1. Ensure the integration has been configured correctly from the UI.
-2. Check that the sensors have a valid state in Developer Tools.
-3. Verify that the Station ID is correct and the station is actively reporting prices.

 ## 📞 Support

-For issues or suggestions:

-- Open an issue on GitHub.
+For issues or suggestions, open an issue on GitHub.
-- Contact the author.

 ## 📄 License

 This project is released under the MIT License.

-## 🙏 Acknowledgements

-- The "Osservaprezzi Carburanti" service for providing the data.
-- The Home Assistant team for the platform.
-- The HACS team for making distribution simple.